 My interest spans from the politics of epidemic management to public health systems and access to therapeutics.
-I have recently completed a book manuscript titled Iron Curtain, Iron Lungs: Governing Polio in the Cold War.
+My book, Polio Across the Iron Curtain: Hungary's Cold War with an Epidemic was published in 2018 with Cambridge University Press.
 I have written on the global infrastructure of diphtheria antitoxin, the politics of vaccination in Eastern Europe, hospital care of disabled children in communist cotexts and about shifting epidemic narratives in historical analysis.
 I am now embarking on a new research project, Socialist Medicine: An Alternative Global Health History.

 My work has been awarded the 2020 Medical Humanities Award for Best International Research by the AHRC and Wellcome Trust, the 2019 Book Prize of the European Association for the History of Medicine and Health, the J. Worth Estes Prize by the American Association for the History of Medicine and the Young Scholar Book Prize by the International Committee for the History of Technology.
 I am co-editor of the journal of Social History of Medicine, a collaborating member of The Reluctant Internationalists research group, and member of the Centre for the Study of Internationalism at Birkbeck, University of London.